CORONAVIRUS & SAFETY PRECAUTIONS:

-Mental Health Counseling (also called Personal Counseling) in a community college setting places emphasis on psycho-educational and developmental issues.
-Typically, the focus is on managing temporary problems of daily living, rather than treating psychological disorders.
+Mental Health Counseling in a community college setting emphasizes providing psychoeducational support and often centers on individual growth and development.
+Typically, sessions are focused on managing temporary problems of daily living, rather than treating psychological disorders.

-A counselor can help you think about events in a more rational way, so that you can gain perspective, make good choices, and experience less stress.
-And, of course, a counselor can help you with academic issues, such as test anxiety.
-A community college counselor can also screen you for depression, anxiety, and other psychological disorders and, if necessary, refer them to community resources that provide therapy.
+A counselor helps people to think about events and emotions in different ways.
+Through counseling, individuals often find that they gain new perspectives, increase self-awareness and empathy, make better-informed choices, and are less affected by stress.
+And, of course, a counselor can help with academic issues, such as test anxiety.
+A community college counselor can also screen for depression, anxiety, substance use, and various other psychological disorders and, if agreeable, make referrals to community resources that provide appropriate therapy and treatment.

-Counseling Services offers a friendly, supportive environment where free, confidential services are provided for you.
-The following Mental Health services are provided by Counseling Services:
+Student Wellness provides a friendly, supportive environment where free, confidential services are available to Bristol Community College students.
+The following Mental Health Counseling services are provided:

 - Short-term Therapy